pron/sysman/README.md

 sysman is a multi-host management utility similar to VMS's Sysman tool.
 With sysman it is possible to execute a command or run a script on multiple hosts simultaneously with the aid of additional features designed to make the life easier.
 (In this documentation the words "host" and "node" are used interchangeably.)

-sysman is now in its pre-alpha stages so it's files are quite messy.

 ## Features